porter-finance/v1-core/spec/overview.md

 Bondholder tokens are not burnt on default - instead they are set to a `defaulted` state and are used to represent the debt still owed to the lenders.

+# Walkthrough (Draft, Incomplete)
+A DAO named AlwaysBeGrowing (ABG) would like to borrow some amount of money and repay 10m DAI in debt in one year.
+They configure the terms of the bond (convertability, collateral, maturity date)

+They call the BondFactory.createBond contract with `borrowingToken`, `convertibility`, `collateral`, `repaymentAmount, maturityDate`
+Let's use borrowingToken = DAI, convertibility = false, collateral = 1k ETH, repaymentAmount 10m, maturityDate=1year

+The new bond contract is deployed, 10m bond tokens are minted and sent to our Broker contract.
+ABG now has a few options.

+* `withdrawCollateralAndBurnBonds` 100% of the bonds and withdraw their collateral
+* `initateBondAuction` Initiate a Gnosis auction

+## Withdrawing collateral
+Collateral can be withdrawn at any time up to an auction is initated.
+Collateral can also be withdrawn if an auction fails.

+If they choose to withdraw the collateral - the bonds will be burned and the collateral will be returned (should we self destruct the contract as well?)

+If they choose to initate a gnosis auction - the `Broker` will kick off the auction by calling Gnosis auction with the auction paramaters configured by ABG and the `borrowingToken`=DAI and sellingToken=BondToken

+TODO: Watch @namaskars auction videos before filling out auction results

+TODO: Is it possible for the bonds to be sent to ABG instead?

 # Design Decisions